thomas694/WpfImageViewer/README.md

 ## Functionality / Usage

 The image viewer can be used as a standalone application or its window for image viewing can be included as a dialog into another application.
 It supports animated GIFs and GIFVs and can either run them or show a preview image only.
+And it also supports normal and animated WebP images.

 You can assign the application as default viewer for any supported media format, but especially for gif/gifv files, by using the windows explorer "open with" "choose another app" "always use this app" functionality.